DNBbank/getting-started/python/README.md

 ## Code structure

-The code has three main parts, the main.py, request_handler.py and aws_signing.py.
-The AWS signing is an implementation of the signing process which is described in [the main readme][].
+The code has three main parts, the main.py, request_handler.py.
 The main part is in main.py, which handles the process of getting an api token and and calling our APIs as described in the [the main readme][].

 [the main readme]: ../README.md